jp1995/kappa-launcher/README.md

 * Displays all live Twitch streams that you follow.
 * Shows information about these streams, such as the currently played game, number of viewers and title.
-* Launches said streams, with the option of selecting video quality
+* Launches said streams, with the option of selecting video quality.
 * Supports streamlink, chatterino, chatty or just plain twitch in a browser.
-* Streams that you don't follow can also be launched
+* Streams that you don't follow can also be looked up and launched.

 ## Installation
 ### Install using ```make```